 The first step is to fly to the city of Kendari (KDI), which requires a transit stop in Makassar (UPG).
 Makassar is easy to reach from Bali or Jakarta, and it has non-stop daily flights to Kendari for 300k Rupiah ($20).
 You can shop for flights to Kendari at Skyscanner.

 From Kendari city, the next step is driving to the harbor, and then a boat journey to Labengki that will take about 1 hour by speedboat, or 3 hours by wooden boat.

 Sombori island is another 2 hours further north of Labengki, so it’s not hard to visit on a day trip from there.
 We did two day trips to Sombori during our stay.

 Sombori Island: What To Expect

 The most popular way to visit Sombori and Labengki is with a package tour that includes your food, lodging, and boat.
 You can try to arrange these separately, but the price won’t really change.

-The standard format is a 3D2N or 4D3N tour, and that’s a little rushed IMO, but it’s enough time to see some of the top highlights of Sombori/Labengki.
+The standard format is a 3D2N or 4D3N tour, and that’s a little rushed in my opinion, but it’s enough time to see some of the top highlights of Sombori/Labengki.
 As a solo traveler, you can do the 4D3N private tour for as low as 4.5 million Rupiah ($300 USD) if you stay in a very basic homestay.

 With that said, the final price depends on how long you stay, what type of boat you use (speedboat vs wooden motor boat), and where you stay (homestay, beach huts, or resort).
 If you join an open trip (shared trip) those are also cheaper, but may still be hard to find.